Unravelling densification during sintering by multiscale modelling of grain motion: Phase-field

 \Cref{eq:dispjump} still contains an unknown, namely the number of absorbed vacancies.
 For this we assume that a grain boundary has a certain equilibrium number density of atoms $n^{gb}_{eq}$ and that it relaxes towards this number density:

-which allows the calculation of the number density of absorbed vacancies $\Delta n = - \pdiff{n}{t} \Delta t$.
-Note that this assumes atoms and vacancies are both conserved quantities.
+which allows the calculation of the number density of absorbed vacancies $\Delta n = - \pdiff{n}{t} \Delta t$. \corM{Since this describes a relaxation process, one can consider the term $n-n^{gb}_{eq}$ as the driving force for this process --- once it vanishes, densification via advection stops.} Note that this assumes atoms and vacancies are both conserved quantities.
 Only the number of atoms is actually conserved, with vacancies and lattice sites being destroyed and generated during absorption to accommodate the volume change.
 However, this rough treatment suffices to show the capabilities of the model and is in fact quite standard in phase-field modelling of sintering\cite{Wang2006,Biswas2016,Hoetzer2019,Greenquist2020,Seiz2023a}.
 In spirit this is similar to Wang's model\cite{Wang2006} but the relaxation time $t_r$ is identified explicitly here, which can in turn be determined via molecular dynamics.
 In the MD simulations $t_r$ was observed to depend strongly on the grain boundary orientation relationship; it is strongly related to the efficiency of a grain boundary at absorbing vacancies such as described in \cite{Uberuaga2015}.
 In the following simulations, all grain boundaries are assumed to be of a (210)/[001] STGB ($\SI{53.1}{\degree}$) type.
 Furthermore, $n^{gb}_{eq}$ does not have the meaning of a ``grain boundary equilibrium density'' in this context.
 Specifically, if it is below the bulk density as one would expect based on physics, it will \emph{push apart} grains instead of attracting them.
 This phenomenon has been investigated in-depth in \cite{Seiz2022,Seiz2023a}.
 Based on the suggestions therein, $n^{gb}_{eq}$ is calculated based on the observed average chemical potential on the particle surface $\hat{\mu}$, which should approximate the capillary pressure.
 This ensures that the resulting velocities are consistent with the free energy functional and the theoretical dihedral angle is recovered\cite{Seiz2023a}.
 Note that this allows a rather trivial addition of an external isotropic pressure to the system, as the capillary pressure can simply be shifted by the external pressure.

 It should also be noted that properties such as $\vec{\Delta u}_{\alpha\beta}$ and $V_{\alpha\beta}$ need to be tracked for each grain boundary individually and thus their memory and communication requirements scale as $O(nN^2)$ if implemented na\"{i}vely, with the number of parallel processes $n$ and number of phase-fields $N$.
 While this is not a problem for a few hundreds of grains, once thousands or tens of thousands grains are resolved this will dominate the memory and communication costs.
 This is resolved by only storing the actual contacts (thus being a sparse representation) and distributing it across all parallel processes.
 The message passing interface (MPI) is employed for the parallelization and updates to this distributed matrix are realized via one-sided communication.
 The details of this scheme will be published in a separate paper.